 So, how can we help ensure everyone has a great New Year’s?
 Here are a few tips to have a trigger-free New Year’s celebration:

-Remember, if you’re suffering from PTS, you are not alone.
-Our Intrepid Spirit centers are designed to diagnose and treat our military personnel who suffer from TBI (traumatic brain injuries) and PH (psychological health) conditions such as PTS.
+Remember, if you’re experiencing the effects of PTS, you are not alone.
+Our Intrepid Spirit Centers are designed to diagnose and treat our military personnel who are combatting the invisible wounds of war: traumatic brain injury and post-traumatic stress.
 Learn more about how the Intrepid Fallen Heroes Fund helps care for “our nation’s greatest resource”, our military personnel.

 Posted on December 25 2017 in Blog